Would you like to dress in your smartest clothes, step back into the 1920s and 1930s and be treated like a lord or lady?

 I will always be grateful to him for bringing the wonderful British Pullman carriages back to life, showcasing British engineering and craftsmanship at its best and giving my family and me some of our most treasured experiences and memories.
 And for brightening up so many of my lunch breaks!

-His book Orient Express: a personal journey tells the story of the restoration and the re-launch, and includes some entertaining anecdotes as well as some business tips for those in the leisure industry.
+James’s book Orient Express: a personal journey tells the story of the restoration and the re-launch, and includes some entertaining anecdotes as well as some business tips for those in the leisure industry.

 If you like heritage trains, you might enjoy my post Steam trains of England – 7 of my favourites.